YuukanOO/seelf/ARCHITECTURE.md

 The **rule of thumbs** in this project **regarding struct creation** is to **always pass by a constructor function** if any.
 I could have enforced the valid creation by hiding struct behind an interface but that's a lot of additional complexity.

-## Immutability
+## Immutability and pointer vs value receivers

-For entities, mutation is allowed because that's the most reasonnable way to think about them, that's why mutating methods operates on a pointer receiver whereas Value Objects are immutable and always manipulate struct by values.
+Entities are mutable and always use pointer receivers.
+That's because they may hold a lot of data and that's the most reasonable way to think about them.

+In DDD, value objects _should_ be immutable.
+But in Go, everything is pass by value by default hence a copy is done.
+This is why value objects in seelf are mutable (use pointer receiver for mutation methods).
+Since an entity always exposes its value objects as values, no harm could be done.

+To make calls chainable, getters on value objects use a value receiver instead (mixing pointer and value receivers against Go recommendations... but I favor usability here).

 ## Persistence